alphagov/transition-config/README.md

     source tools/generate_configuration.sh
     generate_mappings_source $site $old_homepage $new_homepage

-This creates a file in data/mappings with four columns - Old Url, Status (i.e. 301 or 410), New Url (if 301), Archive Link (e.g. for friendly URLs).
+This creates a file in data/mappings with five columns - Old Url, Status (i.e. 301 or 410), New Url (if 301),Suggested Links (for 410 pages), Archive Link (e.g. for friendly URLs).

+**NB** Old Url must be the first column.
+The others can appear in any order.
+Old Url and Status are mandatory and must have values.
+It is mandatory to have a New Url column but it may be empty (when Status is 410).
+The other columns are optional.

 It also creates a redirect from the old department homepage to the new one.